jboyer4/anomalyDetection/README.md

 Machine learning project focused on one class SVM

 ocSVM.py is a practice pipeline for one class svm hyperparameter optimization using the iris practice dataset.
-It uses numpy, pandas, matplotlib, and sklean
+It uses numpy, pandas, matplotlib, and sklearn